danehammer/reactnd-myreads/README.md

 Uses `https://reactnd-books-api.udacity.com` to render a list of categories of books, allowing the user to move them between categories and add more.

-## TODOs

-[ ] save the books as state so we can use the response from PUT /books/:id